vmware-archive/isv-portal/docs/concourse.md

       regexp: tile-history-(?P<version>.*)\.yml
       secret_access_key: your-aws-access-key-don't-check-this-in!
   ```
-1. (Optional) consider managing the versioning of your project via [semver](http://semver.org/).
+1. (Optional) Consider managing the versioning of your project via [semver](http://semver.org/).
 If you decide to do this, add something like the following to your pipeline.yml file:

   ```yml
   - name: version